LUMC/hutspot/README.md

 For this reason, hutspot **requires** you to manually specify the path to the GATK executable JAR via `--config GATK=/path/to/gatk.jar`.

-## Fastq-count

-Several steps in the pipeline collect fastq metrics via [fastq-count](https://github.com/sndrtj/fastq-count).
-This is a small tool implemented in Rust for speed reasons.
-As this tool is not yet in conda, it must be compiled on the user's system before running the pipeline.
-When compiled, the path to the executable can be supplied via `--config FASTQ_COUNT=/path/to/fastq-count`.

-A drop-in replacement implemented in python exists in this repository.
-Not specifing the `FASTQ_COUNT` config value will use the python replacement.
-Do note that this python replacement is an order of magnitude slower.

 ## Operating system

 Hutspot was tested on Ubuntu 16.04 only.